9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 They performed music at the event

-A few years later, my friends and I attended a massive joint harvest festival among all the Amis tribes in Hualien.
+A few years later, my friends and I attended a massive joint harvest festival among all the Amis communities in Hualien.

-There we saw numerous song and dance performances, elder tribespeople dressed in their finest regalia, and huge boars being roasted over fires.
+There we saw numerous song and dance performances, elderly leaders dressed in their finest regalia, and huge boars being roasted over fires.

 Some Taiwanese aboriginals doing a dance performance on a stage in Hualien with a harbor and palm trees in the background